O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/CrossChainIntegration.md

 - *Deflation* would result in funds be impossible to withdraw.

 #### Input Validation
 - Coming up with an untamperable and source of truth between both blockchains is difficult.
-Rigoriously checking the inputs is cruicial.
+Rigoriously checking the inputs is crucial.
 - If a user sends a token with the same name and same symbol as a token to a different chain, it should not be valid.
 It should be based upon the address.
     - https://twitter.com/PlasmaPower0/status/1582176532985880576
-- Every input being provided by the user should not verified to ensure there is no trickery occuring.
+- Every input being provided by the user should not verified to ensure there is no trickery occurring.
 - https://rekt.news/thorchain-rekt/
 - https://medium.com/immunefi/aurora-improper-input-sanitization-bugfix-review-a9376dac046f